Defensive Wall Return

 In SwingVantage Motion Lab

-Motion Lab measures a player's distance from the relevant wall at contact across many points, giving a general read on whether the underlying wait-and-reposition habit is present regardless of which specific wall technique is eventually used.
+Motion Lab measures a player's distance from the relevant wall at contact across many points.
+This gives a general read on whether the underlying wait-and-reposition habit is present regardless of which specific wall technique is eventually used.

 Frequently asked questions